 Whether it’s Sunday morning Adult education, a mid-week Bible study, or a weekend outing—there’s a place for you.
 Our Adult Ministries are typically either educational or social.
 Sunday morning Adult Education classes and weekday Bible studies meet September through June.
 Events and programs for Fellowship happen throughout the year.

 Most Adult Education classes are offered at 9:30 am Sunday mornings.
 Classes are open to both adults and youth and feature several choices each week, including Bible study, parenting skills, social justice issues, and Presbyterian polity and creeds.
 There are also special classes offered at various times during the year.
 Upcoming classes include the following:

-Dr. Joe Modica, Eastern University Chaplain and Wayne Presbyterian’s “Scholar in Residence,” continues a series on the Parables of Jesus in the Knox Room at 9:30 Sunday mornings (Easter and One Book One Church weeks excepted).
+Dr. Joe Modica, Eastern University Chaplain and Wayne Presbyterian’s “Scholar in Residence,” continues a series on the Parables of Jesus.
 He offers a study of Jesus’ parables seen through a Jewish lens using Amy-Jill Levine’s Short Stories by Jesus.

 We have a large selection of Sunday morning Adult Education classes and opportunities.
 All are welcome to any of our classes.

 The Congregational Care Committee’s goal is to assist our family of faith to live our lives more abundantly as committed and maturing disciples of Jesus, our Lord.
 We envision and implement programs that serve the spiritual, emotional and practical needs that confront us along life’s journey.

 Some of our programs include:

 For more information, please contact Nancy Dever at email@example.com